SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-12-30-having-fun-in-space-with-trails.markdown

 ## The initial 3D scene

-I almost had a little too much fun creating this basic scene and even learned some new tricks along the way.&nbsp; It is not crucial for the UI setup so you can skip it if you want to but it will only take 5 minutes or so to complete.
+I almost had a little too much fun creating this basic scene and even learned some new tricks along the way.
+It is not crucial for the UI setup so you can skip it if you want to but it will only take 5 minutes or so to complete.

 1. Start with a new scene (if you have not done so already) and save it as **Example\_UI**
 2. Drag the **fbx** mesh asset in to the scene from the **Meshes** folder (either from the project root or the SciFi Fighter folder you created)